Distinct nodes visited by random walkers on scale-free networks

+Random walks on complex networks are a straightforward generalisation of random walks on regular lattices.
+In this work, independent and multiple walkers randomly walk on a connected, scale-free network with $N$ nodes and $E$ edges generated using Barabasi-Albert (BA) \citep{scale} and configuration models \citep{newman}.
+Each node has an associated degree $k_i, i=1,2...N$, indicating the number of edges.
+The degree distribution of the network is $P(k) \sim k^{-\gamma}$, where $\gamma$ is the exponent.
+A walker at $i$-th node can hop to any of its connected neighbours with probability $1/k_i$.
+The information on the edges in the network are encoded in the adjacency matrix ${\mathbf A}$ of order $N$, where the element $A_{ij}=1$ if nodes $i$ and $j$ are connected by an edge, and $A_{ij}=0$ if they are not connected.

-In Fig. \ref{unr1}, we show the fraction of sites not reached by random walkers in scale-free networks with degree distribution $P(k) \sim k^{-\gamma}$, where $\gamma \approx 2.2$.
-At time $t=0$, all the random walkers were placed on the same node designated as zeroth node.
-This figure shows the result for six cases with different network sizes $N$ and number of walkers $W$.
-For all the cases, we note that the scaled parameter of interest is $x=Wt/N$ and $f_{ur}(t)=1-N_r/N$.
-This choice of scaling the variables leads to a data collapse as shown in Fig. \ref{unr1}.
-The unreachability is well approximated by a stretched exponential function of the form,
+In Fig. \ref{unr1}(a), the fraction of nodes not reached in time $t$, $s_W(t)$, is shown for BA scale-free networks ${\mathcal N}_{BA}(N,E,\gamma)$.
+Each data point is averaged over 1000 random walk realizations.
+At time $t=0$, all the $W$ walkers are all placed on a randomly chosen node designated as zeroth node, {\it i.e.}, $w_0(t=0) = \sum_i W \delta_{i,0}$.
+This figure shows results for four different values of $N$ and $W$.
+Remarkably, in all the cases, the scaled parameter can be identified as $x=Wt/N$.
+With this choice, scaling is evident from the excellent data collapse observed in Fig. \ref{unr1}(a).
+It can be inferred (from the fitted solid line) that as $W \to \infty$ and $N \to \infty$, the fraction of unreachable nodes is consistent with a stretched exponential function of the form,

-where $x=Wt/N$ and $B \approx 0.75$ and $\beta \approx 0.8$ and these numerical values have been obtained through a fit to the data shown in Fig. \ref{unr1}.
-As $x <<1$, we can expand the right hand side Eq. \ref{ure} to obtain $f_{ur}(t) \approx 1 - B x^\beta$.
-Thus, the fraction of distinct sites visited is $f_r(t) \approx x^\beta$.
-We note that in Ref. \cite{slee} it was argued based on numerical results that for the case of one walker the distinct sites reached is given by $f_r(t) = t/N$ for $t<<N$, implying that the parameter $\beta=1$.
-Physically, the stretched exponential function conveys that the distinct number of sites visited will equal the number of sites in a network only at infinite time.
-This is also in agreement with the asymptotic result that the first passage time distribution for a random walker displays an exponentially decaying tail \cite{hlau}.

-In Fig. \ref{unr2}, the same results as in Fig. \ref{unr1} are shown, but now as a function of $x^\beta$.
-As expected, in the semi-log scale, we obtain a linearly decaying curve confirming the scaling observed for unreachability.
-Thus, unreachability is a finite time effect in connected networks since as $t \to \infty$ all nodes are eventually reached.